 Tours of Local Scientific Facilities

-All tours will be held virtually for Winter Workshop 2021.
+All tours will be held virtually for Winter Workshop 2023.
 The Washington, DC area is home to many laboratories and scientific facilities, which offer many opportunities for undergraduate and graduate research for UMD students, summer internships, and even careers.
-We visit the following facilities:
+Over the past years, we have visited the following facilities:

 National Institute for Standards and Technology (NIST)